uscope-platform/uscope_ansible/SETUP.md

 - The Xilinx Vivado toolchain, while optional, should be installed for HDL development and debug.
 - The following packages from ubuntu repository are needed: libtinfo5, libncurses5, ansible, gawk wget git diffstat unzip texinfo gcc-multilib build-essential chrpath socat libsdl1.2-dev xterm chrpath

-### Ubuntu 21.04

-- For Ubuntu 21.04 the package python-is-python2 is needed by yocto

 ### Ubuntu 20.04